Code of Conduct

 As an affiliate of England Hockey, Guildford Hockey Club expect all involved in hockey at or through the club to abide by the guidance set out in the England Hockey Code of Ethics and Behaviour.

-The full text of the code can be found here on the England Hockey webpage:
+The full text of the Code of Ethics and Behaviour can be found here on the GHC website

-The expected minimum standards of behaviour and conduct are here (please refer to the full document in one of the links above for the complete code).
+The expected minimum standards of behaviour and conduct are listed here below (please refer to the full document in one of the links above for the complete code):

 All individuals involved in hockey will, at all times: